juliafbowman/Hello-Roomie/README.md

 - For Mac Users, install using Homebrew: ```brew install python```
 - Confirm that Python installed correctly by typing ```python --version``` and ```pip --version``` on Command Prompt

-    #### Backend Demo Setup
-    - Go to your Forked Repositoryo n Github and cl
 ### 4. Frontend
 - For windows users, install [Node.js and npm LTS version](https://nodejs.org/en/download)
 - For Mac users, use Homebrew ```brew install node```